Who missed last month’s painful but exciting quiz? Here it is again with the answer to follow:

 If I look up “Wounds, stab wounds”, I get Ledum and Hypericum.
 If I look up “Bites”, the two main remedies are Ledum and Hypericum.
 How do we choose between the two?
 Hypericum’s injuries are more painful.
 Remember Hypericum’s famous saying: “Ailments from injury to areas rich in nerves”.
 What does that mean?
 It means the injury is going to be very painful! (“Excessive painfulness is a guiding symptom to its use.”– Murphy’s MM)

 Why is it that Aconite didn’t work when the child was so scared?
 It worked but it didn’t hold.
 Why?
 Because the fright was a result, it wasn’t a cause, it wasn’t the etiology.
 It wasn’t the “ailments from”.
-It was “ailments from” puncture wounds–that’s what we needed to be looking under in the Repertory.
-That’s why Aconite failed.
-You may not think of Hypericum as a fright remedy, it doesn’t seem to cover fright very well, but what it does cover is the etiology and you see how if you can cover the etiology, everything that flows from it goes away.
+You might not think of Hypericum as a fright remedy, it doesn’t seem to cover fright very well, but what it does cover is the etiology–ailments from bites–and it’s in BOLD under “stab wounds”.
+So, you see how if you can cover the etiology (the cause), everything that flows from it goes away.

-Here is Luke the day after, thanks to homeopathy:
+Here is Luke the day after the accident, thanks to homeopathy.
+He looks great!

 Who are our winners?
 Congratulations go to:

 Dr. Farida Dahodwala